What is a digital signature?

 - Time savings.
 Digital signatures simplify the time-consuming processes of physical document signing, storage and exchange, enabling businesses to quickly access and sign documents.

 - Traceability.
-Digital signatures create an audit trail that makes internal record-keeping easier for business.
+Digital signatures create an audit trail that makes internal record-keeping easier for businesses.
 With everything recorded and stored digitally, there are fewer opportunities for a manual signee or record-keeper to make a mistake or misplace something.

 How do you create a digital signature?

-To create a digital signature, signing software, such as an email program, is used to provide a one-way hash of the electronic data to be signed.
+To create a digital signature, signing software -- such as an email program -- is used to provide a one-way hash of the electronic data to be signed.

 A hash is a fixed-length string of letters and numbers generated by an algorithm.
-The digital signature creator's private key is then used to encrypt the hash.
+The digital signature creator's private key is used to encrypt the hash.
 The encrypted hash -- along with other information, such as the hashing algorithm -- is the digital signature.

-Digital signatures are not to be confused with digital certificates.
-A digital certificate is an electronic document that contains the digital signature of the issuing CA. It binds together a public key with an identity and can be used to verify that a public key belongs to a particular person or entity.
+The digital certificate is the electronic document that contains the digital signature of the issuing CA. It's what binds together a public key with an identity and can be used to verify that a public key belongs to a particular person or entity.
 Most modern email programs support the use of digital signatures and digital certificates, making it easy to sign any outgoing emails and validate digitally signed incoming messages.